solo-io/supergloo/docs/content/getting_started/enterprise.md

 Finished uninstalling release enterprise-agent
 ```

-At this point, the management cluster has no knowledge of or connection to cluster1.
+At this point, the management cluster has no knowledge of or connection to cluster 2.
 To delete the CustomResourceDefinitions
 installed by meshctl on the registered cluster at registration time, as well as the gloo-mesh namespace, run:

 ```shell script